EffectOrientedProgramming/book/graveyard/cause.md

+### Linear reporting
+With classic `Exception` handling, Everything must be reported linearly, even in systems that are executing on different fibers, across several threads, amongst multiple cores.

 `Cause` will track all errors originating from a single call in an application, regardless of concurrency and parallelism.

 ```scala mdoc:silent